codesydney/ai/module-4/README.md

 - Work on this exercise, and experiment with different chunking sizes.
 Which one is more effective for your use case?
 How about the chunk overlap?
 - Try a out a couple of different embedding models.
 - Try out different prompts and see how they affect the output.
+- Read the document [RAG_Failure_Points.pdf](./data/RAG_Failure_Points.pdf) and reflect on the 7 RAG failure points made in the document.
 - Reflect on the results and report back to the group in the Discord channel.